 Medicaid is a public health insurance that provides coverage for residents that have lower levels of income.
 In California, it is called Medi-Cal.
 Nationally, Medicaid covers 20.2% of people, and in California it covers 26.1% of people.
 There about 138,559 residents on Medicaid/Medi-Cal in the Coachella Valley.
-While Medicaid is invaluable for ensuring health insurance for many who are in need, many residents lament the difficulty in getting immediate care with Medicaid insurance - as illustrated in the community resident quote above.
-Additionally, many private practice providers can choose not to accept Medi-Cal, thereby limiting the number of facilities/beds that are actually open to individuals insured by Medi-Cal.
-Community members say this is especially challenging in the field of behavioral/mental health; many private therapists do not accept Medi-Cal.

-The figure on the subsequent page illustrates that the cities/CDPs with the highest percentage of residents on Medicaid/Medi-Cal (represented in red) are Mecca (72.2%), Oasis (65.3%), and North Shore (56.7%).
+The figure below illustrates that the cities/CDPs with the highest percentage of residents on Medicaid/Medi-Cal (represented in red) are Mecca (72.2%), Oasis (65.3%), and North Shore (56.7%).
 These rates are all more than double the state and national rates.
 Cities/CDPs with the lowest proportion of residents on Medicaid/Medi-Cal (represented in teal) include Rancho Mirage (12.9%), Indian Wells (5.9%), and Desert Palms (5.7%).
 This correlates very strongly with income, not surprisingly.